newsdev/nyt_inmates/README.md

 | decision | NO | Whether the Parole Board voted to release the inmate |
 |   |   |   |

-For any questions or comments, contact me at rgebeloff@nytimes.com
+For any questions or comments, contact me at rgebeloff@nytimes.com or @gebeloffnyt on Twitter.